polarsquad/docker-basics-workshop/www/content/07-volumes.md

 A common use-case for containers and directory mounts is to build software and get the build artifacts.
 The reason for this is because containers can easily produce isolated and reproducible environments, and stay lightweight at the same time.
-This is be especially useful in Continuous Integration servers, where concurrent build jobs may easily affect each other when there's no proper isolation in place.
+This is especially useful in Continuous Integration servers, where concurrent build jobs may easily affect each other when there's no proper isolation in place.

 As an exercise, let's create a Docker image for building [a curl C++ example program](https://curl.haxx.se/libcurl/c/htmltitle.html).